 If you land on dangerous sites, use the detection measures listed above to assess whether it is legitimate.
 Do not open any unwanted downloads or accept notifications unless you are sure the site is safe.

 You can generally check web URLs to ensure they are what they claim to be.
 And if you have any concerns about site security, ask the website owner about their identity and security practices.

 Segmenting networks can also be a wise move.
 Ensure employees can access core work resources while separating those resources from the wider web.

 Train staff in device security, credentials management, identifying phishing emails, and general web safety.
 Create clear protocols regarding acceptable behavior, and employ user activity monitoring systems to ensure staff avoids risky websites.

 Protect yourself against malicious websites with NordLayer’s help

-NordLayer’s Secure Access Service Edge technology helps to lock down business networks, including Cloud resources, on-premises networks, and remote working systems from outside persons.
+NordLayer helps to lock down business networks, including cloud resources, on-premises networks, and remote working systems, from outsiders.

-Network segmentation contains threats when they appear, while encryption secures all network traffic and web interactions.
+This allows containing threats at a distance, while encryption secures all network traffic and web interactions.